mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 Your NP will give your caregiver a thermometer and will show him or her how to use it.
 Your NP will show both of you how to use the diary.

-If your temperature is 100.4&deg;F (38&deg;C) or higher, your caregiver needs follow the instructions on your BMT Emergency Guide; if it is between 8:00am and 8:00pm call the Outpatient BMT Clinic at (212) 639-2399.
-If it is after 8:00pm call (212) 639-2000 and ask for the doctor covering bone marrow transplant.
+If your temperature is 100.4&deg;F (38&deg;C) or higher, your caregiver needs follow the instructions on your BMT Emergency Guide; if it is between 8:00 am and 8:00 pm call the Outpatient BMT Clinic at (212) 639-2399.
+If it is after 8:00 pm call (212) 639-2000 and ask for the doctor covering bone marrow transplant.

 You should drink 2 liters or 64 fluid ounces of fluids each day.
 Try to drink steadily throughout the day&mdash;little and often.